Hecuba: Hecuba in other classical works

 Another legend has it that Hecuba threw herself into the sea and was transformed into "a she-dog with fiery eyes" and that she was buried in a "wretched" place called Kynosema ('dog's grave'), a "landmark for sailors".Koniaris, George Leonidas.
 "Alexander, Palamedes, Troades, Sisyphus - A Connected Tetralogy?
 A Connected Trilogy?".
 In: Harvard Studies in Classical Philology.
 Volume 78.
 Harvard University Press.
 1973. pp. 120-121.
-The Kynosema is said to be a promontory located in modern day Kilitbahir.
+The Kynosema is said to be a promontory located in modern day Kilidülbahir.
+According to Lycophron, she was rescued by the goddess Hecate and became one of her canine familiars.